Warner Robins, Georgia: Pedestrians and cycling

+Arts and recreation

 Museum of Aviation

 Warner Robins is home to the Museum of Aviation, which honors the history of military aviation.
-Located next to the Air Force base, the museum contains exhibits on military memorabilia, airplanes and ground vehicles, the Tuskegee Airmen, and Operation Desert Storm.
-It is the second largest museum sponsored by the United States Air Force and the fourth-most visited museum in the Department of Defense.
-It is also the largest tourist attraction outside Atlanta in the state of Georgia.
+Located next to the air force base, the museum contains exhibits on military memorabilia, airplanes and ground vehicles, the Tuskegee Airmen, and Operation Desert Storm.
+It is the second-largest museum sponsored by the United States Air Force and the fourth-most visited museum in the Department of Defense.
+It is also the largest tourist attraction outside Atlanta in Georgia.

 Baseball and softball

-According to Warner Robins residents in 1958 Claude Lewis, director of the Warner Robins Recreation Department, invented the game of tee-ball.
+According to Warner Robins residents, Claude Lewis, director of the Warner Robins Recreation Department, invented the game of tee-ball in 1958.
 The first game was played in March of that year with 20 children participating.
 Lewis wrote rules for the new game and sent rule books out to recreation departments all over the country.
 In 2006, a field was dedicated and named for Lewis, "the father of tee-ball", at the Warner Robins American Little League complex.

-Warner Robins Little League won the 2007 Little League World Series 3–2 against Tokyo Kitasuna Little League of Tokyo, Japan.
+Warner Robins American Little League won the 2007 Little League World Series, defeating Tokyo Kitasuna Little League of Tokyo, Japan 3–2 in the final.
+Dalton Carriker hit a walk-off home run in the bottom of the sixth inning to win the game for Georgia.

-On December 9, 2008, the Little League International Board of Directors unanimously voted for Warner Robins to become the new Southeast Region Headquarters of Little League Baseball and Softball.
+On December 9, 2008, the Little League International Board of Directors unanimously voted for Warner Robins to become the new Southeast Region Headquarters of Little League baseball and softball.
 Games began to be played in Warner Robins in 2010.

 The Warner Robins American Little League girls' softball team won the 2009 Little League Softball World Series by defeating Crawford, Texas, making Warner Robins the only Little League to have won both a baseball and a softball title.

-The Warner Robins American Little League girls' softball team defended their 2009 championship by defeating Burbank, California in the 2010 Little League Softball World Series.
-By doing so, Warner Robins became only the fourth Little League program to produce back-to-back championship teams, and the first since Waco, Texas, which had won in 2003–2004.
+The Warner Robins American Little League girls' softball team defended their 2009 championship by defeating Burbank, California, in the 2010 Little League Softball World Series.
+By doing so, Warner Robins became only the fourth Little League program to produce back-to-back championship teams, and the first since Waco, Texas, which had won in 2003 and 2004.

-EDIMGIAFAD motto

-The official motto of Warner Robins is "EDIMGIAFAD", which is an acronym for "Every Day In Middle Georgia Is Armed Forces Appreciation Day" (originally: Every Day In Middle Georgia Is Air Force Appreciation Day).
-The coining of this phrase is attributed to Dr. Dan Callahan, a local civic leader.
-In 2010, Dr. Callahan and a group of community leaders launched an effort to change the acronym to "EDIUSAIAFAD", as part of a movement to take the sentiment national: "Every Day in the USA is Armed Forces Appreciation Day".

 Economy

-Robins Air Force Base is one of the largest employers in the state of Georgia and directly contributes over 25,000 military, civil service, and contractor jobs to the local economy.
+Robins Air Force Base is one of the largest employers in Georgia and directly contributes over 25,000 military, civil service, and contractor jobs to the local economy.
 It has provided economic stability for Warner Robins that has benefited the entire Middle Georgia community.